Royal Society of Chemistry: Publications

-Subscriptions to the journals are available individually, or "all-in", under a provision called "RSC Gold".
+Resources

+The Interactive Lab Primer is a site developed to provide tips to a variety of chemical experimentation skills.
+The site covers basic lab safety tips, demonstrates primary lab techniques, introduces a couple common lab apparatus in lab, and provides other references.
+The society's ChemSpider is a database of chemicals and chemical properties.
+The society operates a blue plaque scheme, "Landmarks of Chemistry", erecting plaques at places associated with notable chemical events or people.

 Burlington House

 The London offices of the Society are in Burlington House, Piccadilly.
 Events are hosted here for the public, RSC member groups and external organisations including regular lectures on the chemical sciences.
 The free lectures take an interesting look at the chemical aspects of a wide range of topics from curry to the enjoyment of music.
 The events have attracted notable science writers such as Philip Ball, Antony John Williams, and John Emsley to give public lectures.
+The society has a large library covering mainly chemistry-based subjects, including online access for members, housed at the Chemistry Centre at Burlington House.
+It is part of the Chemistry Centre and is a resource for RSC members.

 History

 The Royal Society of Chemistry has been resident at Burlington House since 1857 (at which time it was known as the Chemical Society) – at the heart of which is the RSC's Library and Information Centre which itself dates back to 1842.
 Over the years, the library for the RSC has received many gifts from notable fellows including Michael Faraday.
-The library became a centre for information on the chemical sciences during the 1st and 2nd world wars when extensive use was made on the chemical reference material available.
+The library became a centre for information on the chemical sciences during the World Wars when extensive use was made on the chemical reference material available.

-Library and information centre

-The society has a large library covering mainly chemistry-based subjects, including online access for members, housed at the Chemistry Centre at Burlington House.
-It is part of the Chemistry Centre and is a resource for RSC members, although the public are also welcome.